-Figure 6.1 Loosen the shutter adjustment nut (located underneath the appliance) with a 7/16 in. wrench.

-It is helpful to remove the nut completely.
-Slide the shutter to the right (closed position).
+Figure 6.1 Disconnect power and turn off gas supply if installed.
+Remove front, glass, and logs if installed.
+Loosen the shutter adjustment nut (located underneath the appliance) with a 7/16 in. wrench.
+Slide the shutter to the left (open position).